arch-kiosk/project-management/work_in_progress/reporting_guide.md

 # Kiosk Code of Conduct - Reporting Guide
 If you believe someone is violating the code of conduct, we ask that you report it to the administrators of Kiosk for consideration by the conduct working group by emailing the project manager at
 laurel_bestock@brown.edu. **All reports will be kept confidential**.
 In some cases, we may determine that a public statement is a required response.
-If that's the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.
+If that is the case, the identities of all victims and reporters will remain confidential unless those individuals instruct us otherwise.

 Because Kiosk is currently a very small operation, the working group is assembled on an ad hoc basis.
 It consists of three members of the Kiosk team, and meets with the advisement of the Brown University Ombuds.
-If the violation being reported includes the project manager, the report of violation should be sent to XXXX.

 If you are unsure whether the incident is a violation, or whether the space where it happened is covered by this Code of Conduct, we encourage you to still report it.
 We would much rather have a few extra reports where we decide to take no action than miss a report of an actual violation.
 We do not look negatively on you if we find the incident is not a violation.
 And knowing about incidents that are not violations, or happen outside our spaces, can also help us to improve the Code of Conduct or the processes surrounding it.